jackokring/hugo-a-gogo/content/aladdin/a-simple-risc.md

 - `ln` := +(sp+); pc := (`ln`); (sp-) := `ln`
 - `ln` := (pc+); pc := (`ln`); (sp-) := `ln`
 - `ln` := +(sp+)
+- rd := (pc+) -- (dnh selector)
 - and other things ...

+So maybe `r0` is a zero?
+Maybe write `r0` with `ln` is a `/dev/null`?
+Maybe `r0` write with another source is opcode extend for expansion?
+Maybe `r0` write from `sto` indirect is also a `/dev/null`?

+No reason the registers couldn't be 64 bit, or even a more practical 48 bit.
+It would drop 1/4 off the load stress and cover an amazing 281 GB+, especially if indexing memory by 16 bit opcode words.
+It's a basic cosmic ray micron issue.